Updated December 2022

-“Confidential” means that nonpublic information disclosed by the parties is not to be shared outside of the ADR process unless it is otherwise agreed to by all.
-Experience has shown that an atmosphere of open and free dialogue enhances the chances of a successful outcome.
-Parties are encouraged to fully disclose their interests to each other without reservation, which in turn can increase the range of solutions developed and evaluated.
+“Confidential” means that private information disclosed by the parties is not shared outside the ADR process unless agreed to by all.
+Experience has shown that an atmosphere of open, honest dialogue enhances the chance of a successful outcome.
+Parties are encouraged to fully disclose their interests without reservation to increase the range of solutions developed and evaluated.

 “Without prejudice” means that any admissions, concessions, proposals, and offers to settle made by one party during the ADR process cannot be raised by the other party during a proceeding unless both parties agree.

-Parties will discuss confidentiality, without prejudice, and how information is going to be shared early in the ADR process.
+Parties will discuss confidentiality, without prejudice, and information sharing early in the ADR process.

 Where can I find more information on ADR at the AER?